-2.21 A description of how the CAF is expected to operate in different sectors and partner organisations can be found in Section 6.
+2.21 A description of how the CAF is

-2.22 Effective integrated working is underpinned by:

-Information sharing: guidance, training and support materials are available to support good practice in information sharing by offering clarity on when and how information can be shared legally and professionally, to achieve improved outcomes.
+- 2.21 A description of how the CAF is expected to operate in different sectors and partner organisations can be found in Section 6. - 2.22 Effective integrated working is underpinned by: - Information sharing: guidance, training and support materials are available to support good practice in information sharing by offering clarity on when and how information can be shared legally and professionally, to achieve improved outcomes.
 The guidance also explains how organisations can support practitioners and ensure that good practice in information sharing is embedded.

-GO TO: www.dcsf.gov.uk/ecm/informationsharing
+GO TO: www.dcsf.gov.uk/ecm/Informationsharing